aeternam-13/RecipesAppFlutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Limitations:
+The API doesn't expose a method for fetching all meals.
+There are inneficient ways to do it, like fetch every letter and joining the recipes into a single lists.